- Live Rates

 On average, home buyers in Portland tend to pay somewhere between 3% and 5% of the home’s purchase price in closing costs.
 But that range is not necessarily set in stone.
 Typically, the buyer’s costs amount to around 4% of the home’s purchase price.
 So that’s a good number to use for our purposes of calculating an average.

-According to the Regional Multiple Listing Service, the median home price in Portland, Oregon rose to $390,000 in June 2017.
-That was an increase of 7.7% from the same month a year earlier.
-So closing costs have risen as well.
+According to real estate research firm Zillow, the median home price in Portland, Oregon now sits at $497,589 in January 2021.
+That was an increase of 8.5% from the same month a year earlier.
+So closing costs are somewhere around the same level as what they were at at year as a result.

 Closing costs can vary widely based on a variety of factors.
 The price of the house being purchased plays a big role.
 But there are other influencing factors as well.